ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveRightControllerManufacturer

-Retrieves the active RightController Detail Manufacturer status that the TrackedAlias is using.
+Retrieves the active Right Controller Detail Manufacturer status that the TrackedAlias is using.

 ##### Declaration